Ksar Aït Benhaddou, Morocco, a UNESCO World Heritage Site since 1987

 Ksar Chenini, an abandoned ksar in southern Tunisia[4]

-Ksour in the Maghreb typically consist of attached houses, often having collective granaries known as a ghorfa or agadir and other structures like a mosque, bath, oven, and shops.
-Ksour / igherman are widespread among the oasis populations of North Africa.
+Ksour in the Maghreb typically consist of attached houses, often having a fortified communal granary known as a ghorfa or agadir, and other structures like a mosque, hammam, oven, and shops.
+Ksur or igherman are widespread among the oasis populations of North Africa.
 Ksars are sometimes situated in mountain locations to make defense easier; they often are entirely within a single, continuous wall.
-The building material of the entire structure is normally adobe, or cut stone and adobe.
-The idea of the ksar as a granary is a confused notion of two things, the granary itself, found within a ksar, and the ksar, which is a village, normally with granaries within it.
+The building material of the entire structure usually is adobe, or cut stone and adobe.
+The idea of the ksar as a granary is a confused notion of two things: the granary itself, found within a ksar, and the ksar, a village, typically with granaries within it.
 Ksars form one of the main manifestations of Berber architecture.

 See also